PlanktoScope/PlanktoScope/docs/assembly_guide.md

 ![Step13](assembly_guide/pictures/23.webp)

-Now that all the components to be connected to the motor board and the board itself are ready, we will carry out all the wiring.
+Now that once all the components are connected to the motor board and the board itself is ready, we will carry out all the wiring.
 To do this we will follow the diagram below.

 ![Step13](assembly_guide/pictures/24.webp)